Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/handout.md

 That assumption does not hold here.

-Unicode encoded a SignWriting symbol inventory, but not a complete, compatible, practical model for written signs as they are used in real software, data, and publishing workflows.
+Unicode encoded a SignWriting block, but not a complete, compatible, practical model for SignWriting symbols and written signs as they are used in real software, data, and publishing workflows.

 That difference is why the issue keeps returning in: